 Cycling is an excellent form of recreation and exercise that can work for you throughout your entire life.

 The sixthreezero Ride in the Park Men’s Touring bike is a classic cruiser.
-This bike features a lightweight aluminum frame that makes it a cinch to handle.
+This bike features a lightweight frame that makes it a cinch to handle.

 The Ride in the Park model is available in two gearing options and has a low step-over for easy mounting and dismounting.